ros2/ros2_documentation/source/How-To-Guides/Documenting-a-ROS-2-Package.rst

 If no configuration is present, a default Sphinx project is created and used when building the documentation.
 If however a ``conf.py`` Sphinx config is found in the ``doc`` subdirectory of the package, this is used instead.
 A custom Sphinx project is required if you want to include a standalone reStructuredText documentation page.
-A standalone documentation page can be used to list multiple tutorials and guides; if that's something you want for your package you'll need to create a custom Sphing project.
+A standalone documentation page can be used to list multiple tutorials and guides; if that's something you want for your package you'll need to create a custom Sphinx project.

 ``rosdoc2`` provides additional settings to ``conf.py`` and overrides some.
 Information about changes done to the Sphinx settings are logged to the console with a ``[rosdoc2]`` prefix.